 Matsumoto – local transport

-After leaving Matsumoto Station, you can take the local “Town Sneaker” tourist loop bus (link to Alpico.co, which manages the bus fleet), which will take you through four routes, along the main attractions of the city.
-One day ticket cost is 500 jen (4,5$), and it also guarantees discounts to Matsumoto Castle and several museums.
+After leaving Matsumoto Station, you can take the local “Town Sneaker” tourist loop bus (link to Alpico.co who is managing the bus fleet), which will take you through four routes, along the main attractions of the city.
+One day ticket cost is 500 Jen (4,5$), and it also guarantees discounts to Matsumoto Castle and several museums.